 Tanya Rey writes and reports on grants for Small Business Majority from our Sausalito office.
 Tanya has worked as a grant writer at One Story and The International Rescue Committee, and as a biographer for an attorney’s office in New York.
 She has received writing fellowships from the Kimmel Harding Nelson Center for the Arts, the Rona Jaffe Foundation, UCross Foundation and Blue Mountain Center.
 Tanya is fluent in Spanish.

 Diane Sussman, Grant Writer

-Diane Sussman is responsible for grant writing and reporting, and investigates new funding opportunities for Small Business Majority.
-Diane recently worked as a grant writer at the San Francisco Museum of Modern Art, and before that spent more than 20 years as a writer and editor working at newspapers and publications as varied as Sunset, NurseWeek, Staffing Industry Report and the San Francisco Bay Guardian.
+Diane Sussman writes and reports on grants for Small Business Majority.
+Previously, Diane worked as a grant writer at the San Francisco Museum of Modern Art, and before that spent more than 20 years as a writer and editor working at newspapers and publications as varied as Sunset, NurseWeek, Staffing Industry Report and the San Francisco Bay Guardian.
 She has won several writing and collaborative general excellence awards for her work.

-Eszter Szocska manages Small Business Majority's websites, online communications, small business database and other IT functions.
-Previously, she worked as an executive assistant and website administrator at Green-Wifi, a small business specializing in the development of solar-powered Wi-Fi grid networks for schools in the developing world.
+Eszter Szocska manages Small Business Majority's websites, online communications and other IT functions.
+Prior to joining Small Business Majority, she worked as an executive assistant and website administrator at Green-Wifi, a small business specializing in the development of solar-powered Wi-Fi grid networks for schools in the developing world.
 Previously, she spent nine years in Tokyo where she cofounded FCC International, a small web services company.
 Eszter is fluent in Japanese and Hungarian.